Successful Development of a Faculty Cluster-Hiring Program at NC State University

 “When we formed the cluster search committees, we made sure they underwent a thorough course of diversity training, focusing especially on unintentional bias,” Larick says.
 “We also worked hard to carefully choose where we advertised the positions, to help us yield a diverse pool of candidates.”

-Those efforts have paid off.
-In contrast to the pattern demonstrated in some cluster initiatives, the diversity of CFEP’s faculty is comparable to that of NC State’s overall faculty.
-And as a result of working with CFEP’s hiring committees, NC State’s Office for Institutional Equity and Diversity has made education in unintentional bias a standard part of its search-committee training procedures.
+Those efforts are already having an effect on the university beyond the scope of CFEP.
+As a result of working with CFEP’s hiring committees, NC State’s Office for Institutional Equity and Diversity has made education in unintentional bias a standard part of its search-committee training procedures.

 The faculty is becoming more interdisciplinary, as well.
 “When you have a cluster but you’re still hiring in departments, that changes the slate of candidates that a given department will consider,” says Overton.
 “For instance, the most recent hire in the physics department, who applied to be part of the public science cluster, has a more unusual résumé and is someone they might not have otherwise considered.
 Because it was for a cluster position, the search yielded a more diverse group of candidates and ultimately a more diverse hire.”